MLB's pathetic punishment for throwing at a player's head needs to change

 A lot of those conversations are going on already.
 Teams see the revenue spikes, see a future in which players are coming for their share, and they want to spend that money now.
 Someone will sign a deal.
 A few someones probably.
 The majority, though, see 2018 as the rainbow with a pot of gold at the end, and they need only traverse it a little longer to celebrate its riches.
 Were the Orioles, say, to offer …

 10. Manny Machado hundreds of millions of dollars at this juncture, what incentive would he have to say yes?
 If he likes Baltimore?
 Sure.
 Comfort is important.
-And if he feels like his teammates and manager and those around him give the best chance to win?
+And if he feels like his teammates and manager and those around him give him the best chance to win?
 Hey, the Orioles do have the best record in the AL.

 Still, the freedom of free agency is so incredibly liberating, something that’s worth celebrating, particularly in a year during which so much greatness will reach it.
 When Marvin Miller negotiated free agency into baseball, he understood its repercussions would reach long and far.
 He gave the power of sports back to those who play it.